yegor256/xembly/README.md

 ### PI

-`PI` directive add a new processing directive to the XML:
+The `PI` directive adds a new processing directive to the XML:

 ```text
 PI "xsl-stylesheet" "href='http://example.com'";